CS1102proj-Cache/CS1102/contents/cache_hierarchy.md

 <br/> <br/>

-For aches located closer to the CPU, like the L1 cache, have lower latency and faster access time.
+Aches located closer to the CPU, like the L1 cache, have lower latency and faster access time.
 As caches move further away from the CPU, such as the L2 and L3 caches, latency increases.
 This trade-off between speed and proximity is influenced by factors like cache organization, technology, and chip layout. <br/>

 <a href="https://www.researchgate.net/figure/A-classical-three-level-cache-hierarchy_fig1_362707415"><img src="./media/P1.png" alt="Image" height=200 width=auto></a>